How to Prepare UPSC CSE GS Paper 4

 An alive example makes your answer more significant.
 These examples make the concept more clear.
 Generally our answers are theoretical and sometimes pointless also.
 But a real life example conveys the message that how these ethical principles and conflicts are present in our life.
 The knowledge of ethical values does not matter more but their application in real life really matters.

 Tips for Case studies – Our Ethical dilemmas come out clearly during case studies.
 Case studies prepare you for field experience.
 Through case studies, an examiner judges you on what you will react to in the same situation.
 The best solution to this is to think like an examiner.
-Imagine yourself as a problem solver and definitely your answer will be the best and you will achieve a good score in General Studies paper 4 (General Studies Paper 4).
+Imagine yourself as a problem solver and definitely your answer will be the best and you will achieve a good score in GS Paper 4.